Traditional Chinese Medicine for Edema

 Acupuncture for Edema

-TCM practitioners believe that acupuncture is very helpful in treating edema.
+TCM practitioners believe that acupuncture is very helpful for edema.
 It can assist with the reduction of fluid retention by encouraging blood flow and the movement of fluid throughout the body.
 This further helps to reduce inflammation and swelling.
-Studies suggest that acupuncture can be effective for edema associated with organic diseases, such as post-stroke or heart failure, edema is significantly reduced after few treatments.

 Another study indicates that acupuncture alone and acupuncture with moxibustion can relieve edema symptoms, especially acupuncture with moxibustion therapy which is a procedure of moxibustion with a warming needle (1).
-Healthy diet is also the key of any TCM treatment for edema.
+Healthy diet is often recommended for edema.
 You should avoid eating too much salt.
 Packaged and processed foods are often high in salt.